LightZH/Insulator-Defect-Detection/README.md

 Some Example of CID
 ![Figure](./docs/dataset.png)

-The dataset should be placed in the 'datasets' folder.
+The dataset should be placed in the 'data' folder.
 The training dataset should only contain defect-free samples, which should be named 'good'.
 The test dataset should include one category named 'good' for defect-free samples, and any other subcategories of defect samples.
 It should be made as follows: